CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 In summary, for a large workflow edit the GUI generated script along the lines:
-`-HOST "serial"` to `-DRIVERHOST longrun -SUBHOST serial -LOCAL -SUBLOCAL` or
+`-HOST "serial:10"` to `-HOST "longrun:1 serial:9"`
+or e.g.
-`-HOST "serial"` to `-DRIVERHOST interactive -SUBHOST serial -LOCAL -SUBLOCAL`
+`-HOST "serial"` to `-HOST "interactive:1 serial:9"`

 Note, that you can have only one single core job running in the interactive HOST.

-Desmond jobs can have the `-HOST gpu` flag as set by the GUI.
-However, please add LOCAL directives [mentioned below](#optimal-disk-usage) to the job script.
+Desmond jobs can have the `-HOST gpu` flag as set by the GUI, but Windows users need to change the forward slash "/" to backward slash "\" in the binary name.

+### Authoritative job control instructions from the manual

+A more detailed discussion for advanced jobs can be found in Maestro help via (from the GUI or via login in [Schrödinger website](https://www.schrodinger.com/documentation)):

+*  "Job Control Guide" -> "Running jobs" -> "Running Jobs from the Command Line" -> "The HOST, DRIVERHOST, and SUBHOST Options"

+and a table for driver process conventions from

+* "Installation and Jobs" -> "Running Distributed Schrödinger Jobs"

-### Set number of subjobs or molecules per subjob
+## Set number of subjobs or molecules per subjob

+!!!
+Tip
+    If you don't know how long your full workflow will take, don't ask for more than 10 subjobs and/or `NJOBS`.
+More is not always better.
+    If you have very large cases, don't exceed 50 simultanous (sub)jobs.

 As an example, the "run settings dialog" of `Glide` offers three options:

 * Recommended number of subjobs
 * Exactly (fill in here) subjobs
 * Subjobs with no more than (fill in here) ligands each

-Aim for such numbers that an average subjob takes 1-24 hours to run, so that the overhead per subjob remains small, but not too long so that the job parallelizes efficiently i.e. you get your results quikcly and each subjob has time to finish (and that the master job has time to finish).
+Aim for such numbers that an average subjob takes 2-24 hours to run, so that the overhead per subjob remains small, but not too long so that the job parallelizes efficiently i.e. you get your results quikcly and each subjob has time to finish (and that the master job has time to finish).
-At least avoid subjobs that complete faster than 10 minutes.
-You can check subjob duration afterwards with [seff](../faq/how-much-memory-my-job-needs.md)
+At least avoid subjobs that complete faster than 15 minutes.
+You can check subjob duration afterwards with [seff](../faq/how-much-memory-my-job-needs.md) and use this info in your new jobs:

 `seff JOBID`